ccdxc/sw/iota/test/venice/Readme.md

 once you are in the rund container, you can rebuild venice or naples images and run the IOTA venice tests in `iota/test/venice/testsuites/` directory using standard `go test` command.
 Both `iota/test/venice/iotadev` and `iota/test/venice/hwtest/hwtestdev` have a convinient `make test` target to run all tests on NaplesSim setup of NaplesHW setup.

 If you want to login to the testbed, rund container contains the test topology file called `/warmd.json`. you can do ` `cat /warmd.json | python -mjson.tool` to look at the contents of it.
 The "NodeMgmtIP" field in each node contains the ip address of the VM.

 **Some Useful env variables**

 1. `SKIP_INSTALL=1` : this option will skip installing naples images.
 This is useful for re-running tests on a setup that already has correct images
 2. `SKIP_SETUP=1` : this option is useful for rerunning tests on an already working setup.
 This will not cleanup configuration from previous run and just rerun the tests.
 3. `STOP_ON_ERROR=1` : this option will stop the tests on first failure.
+4. `REBOOT_ONLY=1` : this option will only reboot nodes.
+Useful if host or naples in bad state.
+Will be ignored if SKIP_INSTALL is set.

 ## Mocking test environment during development